Syren (band): UK and European tour

-After performing throughout the United States promoting the release of their debut album, Dehumanized, Syren were offered a tour by various agents in the UK, But it was their many performances booked for The Netherlands which swayed the decision to 'pack up and move' to England.
+After performing throughout the US to promote their debut album, Syren were offered a tour by various agents in the UK, However, it was their many performances booked for the Netherlands which swayed the decision to 'pack up and move' to England.

-In May 2008, Syren played their last US dates and moved to the UK where they based themselves for a year.
-During the remainder of 2008 and the beginning of 2009, Syren played countless venues around the UK including Nottingham Rock City and Manchester Academy supporting space rock band Hawkwind.
+In May 2008, Syren played their last US dates and moved to the UK, where they based themselves for a year.
+During the remainder of 2008 and early 2009, Syren played countless venues around the UK including Nottingham Rock City and Manchester Academy, supporting space rock band Hawkwind.